 A large-scale airlift of medical supplies, water and thousands of relief workers is underway to coastal areas from Indonesia to Africa where more than 100,000 people died after a 9.0 magnitude earthquake in the Indian Ocean triggered tsunami waves on Dec.
 26 that devastated beaches separated by thousands of miles.
 Airlines are working with disaster relief agencies to provide cargo space on scheduled and charter flights operating to major airports in Southeast Asia, India, Sri Lanka and ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Airlift to Tsunami Disaster Areas Faces 'Logistical Nightmare'".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Airlift to Tsunami Disaster Areas Faces 'Logistical Nightmare'".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.